egorsmkv/speech-recognition-uk/README.md

-# speech-recognition-uk
+# Speech Recognition for Ukrainian

-Speech Recognition for Ukrainian
+The aim of this repository is to collect information and datasets for speech recognition in Ukrainian.